Lorenzo Buffon: Style of play

 An athletic yet effective and reliable goalkeeper, Buffon was known in particular for his positional sense, handling, and efficient style of goalkeeping, which enabled him to produce acrobatic saves without having to resort to histrionics; his spectacular shot-stopping abilities earned him the nickname Lorenzo il Magnifico.
 Although he was a fairly tall and physically strong keeper, he was less effective at coming off his line to collect crosses, and performed better between the posts.
 Despite his reputation as a generally solid and world-class keeper, he was also occasionally criticised throughout his career for being inconsistent, and for his mindset, as well as for letting his mentality affect his performances at times.

 Personal life

 Following his retirement from professional football, Buffon worked as a youth talent scout for Milan.
-He is related to goalkeeper Gianluigi Buffon; Lorenzo is a cousin of Gianluigi's grandfather.
+He is related to former goalkeeper Gianluigi Buffon; Lorenzo is the second cousin of Gianluigi's grandfather.
 Lorenzo is also remembered for his marriage to Italian actress and television personality Edy Campagnoli, who had previously been in a relationship with his perceived career rival, Giorgio Ghezzi.